Hydrodynamic attractors for the speed of sound in holographic Bjorken flow: Introduction

 One of the basic hydrodynamic assumptions---like in all effective field theories---is that the contributions from derivatives of operators are less important than the operators themselves, this leads to the gradient expansion of conserved quantities like the energy-momentum tensor.
 Surprisingly, hydrodynamics works well for the description of heavy ion collisions already early after the collision, where gradients are still expected to be large.
 Another way of saying this is that the hydrodynamic expansion is like an expansion in the Knudsen number and already works well for times when the Knudsen number is still large~\cite{noronha-hostlerUnreasonableEffectivenessHydrodynamics2016}.
-This \say{unreasonable effectiveness of hydrodynamics}~\cite{noronha-hostlerUnreasonableEffectivenessHydrodynamics2016} might be explained by the presence of \emph{hydrodynamic attractors}, which implies that after a rather short time the initial deviations from a hydrodynamic evolution die away exponentially fast in a holographic strongly coupled system~\cite{Kurkela:2019set}\footnote{ AdS/CFT models for strongly coupled $\mathcal{N}=4$ SYM theory display no distinct early-time attractor~\cite{Romatschke:2017vte,Kurkela:2019set}, while in Israel-Stewart and kinetic theory the universal attractor extends to arbitrarily early times.
+This \Say{unreasonable effectiveness of hydrodynamics}~\cite{noronha-hostlerUnreasonableEffectivenessHydrodynamics2016} might be explained by the presence of \emph{hydrodynamic attractors}, which implies that after a rather short time the initial deviations from a hydrodynamic evolution die away exponentially fast in a holographic strongly coupled system~\cite{Kurkela:2019set}\footnote{ AdS/CFT models for strongly coupled $\mathcal{N}=4$ SYM theory display no distinct early-time attractor~\cite{Romatschke:2017vte,Kurkela:2019set}, while in Israel-Stewart and kinetic theory the universal attractor extends to arbitrarily early times.
 Therein, the approach to the attractor at early times is governed by a power-law (presumably driven by the expansion of the plasma) and it is exponential at late times (presumably driven by collisions).} and the system follows the hydrodynamic evolution independent from the exact initial conditions.
-Attractors were found within QCD and kinetic theory~\cite{Heller:2016rtz,Denicol:2019lio,Almaalol:2020rnu,Du:2022bel}.
-Anisotropic attractors were considered~\cite{Strickland:2017kux}, and attractors (including early-time attractors at weak coupling) have been further studied in the context of Bjorken flow with higher-order viscous fluid dynamics~\cite{Jaiswal:2019cju} (also for Gubser flow~\cite{Chattopadhyay:2018apf}), non-conformal systems~\cite{Chattopadhyay:2021ive}, and in non-conformal kinetic theory~\cite{Jaiswal:2021uvv}, see also~\cite{Chattopadhyay:2019jqj}. \footnote{ These non-conformal systems show a progressing destruction of the attractor behavior (depending on coupling strength and on the degree to which the conformal symmetry is broken).
-It is intriguing that the longituidnal pressure, $P_L$, can still have an early-time attractor~\cite{Chattopadhyay:2021ive}.
+Naturally, attractor behavior has also been seen in non-holographic contexts as well, such as those found within QCD and kinetic theory~\cite{Heller:2016rtz,Denicol:2019lio,Almaalol:2020rnu,Du:2022bel}.
+Anisotropic attractors were considered~\cite{Strickland:2017kux}, and attractors (including early-time attractors at weak coupling) have been further studied in the context of Bjorken flow with higher-order viscous fluid dynamics~\cite{Jaiswal:2019cju} (also for Gubser flow~\cite{Chattopadhyay:2018apf}), non-conformal systems~\cite{Chattopadhyay:2021ive}, and in non-conformal kinetic theory~\cite{Jaiswal:2021uvv}, see also~\cite{Chattopadhyay:2019jqj}.\footnote{These non-conformal systems show a progressing destruction of the attractor behavior (depending on coupling strength and on the degree to which the conformal symmetry is broken).
+It is intriguing that the longitudinal pressure, $P_L$, can still have an early-time attractor~\cite{Chattopadhyay:2021ive}.
 However, see the more recent results from~\cite{Kamata:2022jrc}. }